 Brandenberger says that this is a wonderful time to focus in on who Ava was as a person, "the 25th anniversary of Ava’s death is a time for us to draw attention to Ava the woman, and give a eulogy to her personally as well as professionally.
 When people visit the museum, they will discover the dichotomy of the movie star and the country girl she always remained.
 Essentially, we hope to represent Ava as those close to her remember her: as a true Barefoot Contessa.”

 In Ava's own words, "no one believes me, but I've always been a country girl at heart with a country girl's values."
 The museum is excited to continue to bring you new and exciting parts of Ava and her contemporaries.

-The Ava Gardner Museum is located in downtown Smithfield at 325 E. and admission is $8 per person.
-The museum is open Monday-Saturday, 9am-5pm and Sunday, 2pm-5pm.
-Information is available on www.avagardner.org or by calling 919-934-5830.
+The Ava Gardner Museum is located in downtown Smithfield and more information is available on www.avagardner.org or by calling 919-934-5830.